Note: Not at the old Poker1 site. A version of this entry was originally published (2006) in Casino Player.

 The dealer arranged the bills on the table for the cameras to see.
 “Change 500,” she chirped in a voice that sounded genuinely friendly to me.

 “Aren’t you going to ask me what denominations I want?” the man challenged unpleasantly.
 He had a glassy-eyed look I’ve seen before.
 I’m not sure what was causing it: lack of sleep, inner anger, booze – you tell me.

 Her response was calm and professional.
 “I was just going to ask, sir.
 Do you want all black?”

 He replied rudely, “Of course.
 But you’ve still got to ask.”
 She gave him chips without comment, correctly babysitting the situation.

 Before his first hand was dealt, a particularly bubbly woman sat down and bet $25.
 The next hand was dealt without reshuffling the shoe or asking them to wait (by either me or the dealer).
 The woman picked up two kings against a dealer six, hesitated, and decided to split.
 She hit a 7 and a 9.
 The man had two aces and also split, catching a deuce of clubs twice from the six-deck shoe.
 I then busted, catching a jack to my 12 — something I would have avoided if the previous hands hadn’t shown a dramatic number of face cards (and was probably slightly wrong, anyway).
 The dealer caught an ace and ended up with 17.
 The male player and I had lost, but the woman had made money by pushing with one hand and winning with the other.

-This unusual strategy – splitting kings — was too much for the new guy to take, and he stormed away with his three remaining chips, growling, “That’s the stupidest play I ever saw!”
+This unusual strategy – splitting kings — was too much for the new guy to take, and he stormed away with his three remaining chips, growling at the woman, “That’s the stupidest play I ever saw!”
 I was surprised he wasn’t annoyed by me hitting the 12.
 If I hadn’t, the dealer would have caught my jack and we all would have won.

 Even more “stupidity”